8 Habits Doctors Use to Avoid Colds and Flu

 They get the flu shot

 Getting a seasonal influenza vaccine is an excellent preventive measure for avoiding flu.
-Clement S. Rose, MD, an internal medicine specialist at Weiss Memorial Hospital in Chicago, gets the flu shot each year and recommends it for everyone who’s eligible.
-“Overall, it helps in the fight against the potentially deadly infection,” she says.
-Don’t fall for these habits that could mess up your flu shot.
+Clement S. Rose, MD, an internal medicine specialist at Weiss Memorial Hospital in Chicago, says he gets the flu shot each year and recommends it for everyone who’s eligible.
+“It’s not perfect but overall, it helps in the fight against the potentially deadly infection,” he says.

 They wash up before meals

-Viruses such as the cold and flu are passed via physical contact—and you don’t have to shake hands with someone who’s sick; you could just touch a doorknob or a cell phone or a counterop that has their germs.
-A golden rule doctors always follow is to clean their hands before eating, with either soap and water or alcohol-based sanitizers.
+Viruses such as the cold and flu are passed via physical contact—and you don’t have to shake hands with someone who’s sick; you could just touch a doorknob or a cell phone or a countertop that has their germs, Dr. Rose says.
+A golden rule all doctors follow is to wash their hands before eating, with either soap and water or alcohol-based sanitizers, he explains.

 They don’t eat at their desk

 You probably don’t even realize how many germs live in and around your workstation.
 When people eat at a desk, they tend to keep working through lunch, touching their keyboards, phones, and other contaminated surfaces in between bites, passing the germs from their desk to their mouth, says Michele Neil-Sherwood, DO, founder of the Functional Medical Institute in Tulsa, Oklahoma.
 Use your lunch hour as a chance to take a true break from work—or at least sneak off long enough to eat your lunch away from your desk, she suggests.